aldanoblezequiel/simple_shell/README.md

 # ***Simple_Shell***
 <br>
-<p>This is a School project for Holberton School Uruguay.
-We created our own Linux Shell capable of executing certain commands.</p>
+This is a School project for Holberton School Uruguay.
+We created our own Linux Shell capable of executing certain commands.
 <br>
 ## *Project Learning Objectives*¨
 <br>